kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 ### Cluster Deletion
 There are two ways to delete an existing cluster:

-1) Use our python script:
+1) Use the CLC python script:

 ```
 python delete_cluster.py --cluster=clc_cluster_name --datacenter=DC1